Psychodynamic therapy & supervision

 Therapy is a place to speak your truth.

 Therapy is for speaking your most candid, honest truth and to name what you want most from your life.
-To slow down, put the phone and other distractions away, in order to contemplate more deeply about your place in the world.
+To slow down, put the phone and other distractions away, in order to contemplate more deeply about who you are and your place in the world.

 You are invited to let your guard down and address the unspoken hurts you have been living with for years, even decades.
 Whether you are a couple or an individual, therapy may help you make sense of the chaos inside and address its underlying causes.